- Online art sales will continue to grow in the next five years, roughly doubling to $8.37 billion by 2023

 - Place the bubble wrap on the open surface with the bubbles facing outward.
 Put your roll on the bubble wrap and roll it.
 Leave a couple of inches of bubble wrap on the top and bottom of the roll so you can fold them and tape them for extra security

-- Slide the bubble wrapped painting into the cylindrical packaging.
+- Slide the bubble-wrapped painting into the cylindrical packaging.
 Seal the container with a twist lid or push cap that comes with it.
 You should also tape the lid for additional protection

 - Ship it out using the courier service you have selected.

-Packing and shipping framed paintings
+Packing and shipping paintings with a frame

 Materials you will need: